Bond scares linger, investors look to Powell

 Oil prices rose for a second straight session on Thursday, as the possibility that OPEC+ producers might decide against increasing output at a key meeting later in the day underpinned a drop in U.S. fuel inventories.
 [O/R]

-Additional reporting by Koh Gui Qing in New York; editing by Sam Holmes, Richard Pullin, Simon Cameron-Moore, Larry King
+Additional reporting by Hideyuki Sano in Tokyo, Koh Gui Qing in New York; editing by Larry King, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.